AlexanderJCS/JANGL/README.md

 #
 #  EXCEPTION_ACCESS_VIOLATION (0xc0000005) at ...
 ```
 The most common cause for this error is that JANGL is not initialized.
+This error can also be thrown if you try to access JANGL on a thread it was not initialized on.
 To fix this error, run:
 ```java
 import jangl.JANGL;